 101 Clematis St.

 Casual French Fare and gorgeous views of the waterfront when dining al fresco on their covered patio. $$$

-Sunday Morning – Brunch
+Saturday or Sunday Morning – Brunch

 Shortly after the nightlife winds down, it seems that Downtown West Palm Beach is bustling again with the Sunday Brunch crowd.
 If you’d like to get a bit “off the beaten” path and avoid the crowds, try a couple of our favorites.

 Don’t expect traditional bacon and eggs, but do expect delicious creations like an Acai Bowl or Gravlax Toast made with organic, sustainably produced ingredients. $